dbgarlisch/ScratchArea/README.md

   <dt><code>cellVarName</code></dt>
   <dd>If provided, this var receives the cell's unmodified indices.</dd>
   <dt><code>minFirstOrder</code></dt>
-  <dd>If 1, the face indices are rotated such that the minimum index is
+  <dd>If 1, the face indices are rotated so that the minimum index value is
       first.
 The relative ordering of the vertices is not changed (the face normal is not flipped).</dd>
 </dl>